 Common Stock Directors.
-Four directors of the Company are to be elected by the holders of shares of Common Stock at the Annual Meeting to serve until the next annual meeting and until their successors are elected and duly qualified.
-On the recommendation of the Nominating & Corporate Governance Committee, the Board of Directors has nominated Thomas B. Akin, J. Sidney Davenport, Daniel K. Osborne and Eric P. Von der Porten for election by the holders of shares of Common Stock to the Board of Directors at the Annual Meeting.
-Mr. Osborne is currently not a director of the Company and is standing for election for the first time.
+Three directors of the Company are to be elected by the holders of shares of Common Stock at the Annual Meeting to serve until the next annual meeting and until their successors are elected and duly qualified.
+On the recommendation of the Nominating & Corporate Governance Committee, the Board of Directors has nominated Thomas B. Akin, Daniel K. Osborne and Eric P. Von der Porten for election by the holders of shares of Common Stock to the Board of Directors at the Annual Meeting.
 Unless otherwise indicated, a common proxy representing shares of Common Stock will be voted FOR the election of Messrs.
-Akin, Davenport, Osborne and Von der Porten to the Board of Directors.
+Akin, Osborne and Von der Porten to the Board of Directors.
 Each common stock director nominee has agreed to serve if elected.
 In the event any common stock director nominee shall unexpectedly be unable to serve, each common proxy will be voted for such other person as the Board of Directors may designate.
 Selected biographical information regarding each common stock director nominee is set forth below.
-Donald B. Vaden is not standing for re-election, and his term as a director will expire at the Annual Meeting.